metagenome-atlas/Tutorial/README.md

 In part 2 of the Tutorial you learn how to run metagenome atlas on some test data or on your own.

 ### Example output of Metagenome Atlas
 A real Metagenome-Atlas run can take more than a day.
 Therefore we have you prepared some output of a previous run the [Example](Example) folder.
-The subdirectory `Results` contains the most interesting output of Atlas which is  summarized in [this cool report](http://htmlpreview.github.io/?https://github.com/metagenome-atlas/Tutorial/blob/master/Example/Results/Summary.html). :sparkles:
+[This cool report](http://htmlpreview.github.io/?https://github.com/metagenome-atlas/Tutorial/blob/master/Example/Results/Summary.html):sparkles: shows the most interesting output of Atlas.

 Here are some questions that guide you through the Atlas output files: